usefulthink/node-eyefi/README.md

 ## Integrate into your own project

-Integration is possible, but currently not very feature-rich.
+Integration is possible, and not really complicated.
 It basically just works (or maybe doesn't) and emits an `imageReceived`-Event whenever the upload of an image is completed.
+Additionally, you may listen for `uploadProgress`-events which are fired during the file-upload.

 By default, logging will print error-messages to the console.
 This is something I'm working on.
 (If you want to customize logging, the only way